-The recording of narration is something anyone can tackle.
-You basically have three main options and personally, I’ve been satisfied with all three approaches.
+Audio recording is something anyone can tackle.
+When you need audio, you basically have three options.
 They are:

 - Hire a professional narrator who can record from home and send you the files